mautic/developer-documentation-new/docs/rest_api/forms.rst

 .. vale off

-For the rest of the Form properties, refer to :ref:`Form properties <get Form properties>`.
+For the rest of the properties, refer to :ref:`Form properties <get Form properties>`.

 .. vale on